jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/scheme.md

 </em>
 </td>
 <td>
-<p>Targets is the repository path where are seed job definitions</p>
+<p>Targets is the repository path where the seed job definitions are</p>
 </td>
 </tr>
 <tr>